pipo02mix/why_k8s_can_make_our_life_easier/steps/10/README.md

 ```

 Now ssh again to de node after taking the new backend pod IP and try to catch the request payload.
 You will not see anything, traffic is encripted.

+We can also observed the certs generated and injected in the pod running
+` kubectl exec $(kubectl get pod -l app=frontend-app -o jsonpath={.items..metadata.name}) -c istio-proxy -- ls /etc/certs`